When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Even though it may seem ridiculous to take warm clothes on a hot day you should always have a backup

-- Softshells and zip fleece is what we usually use
+- Softshells and zip fleece are what we usually use and they do the trick

 Here are some of the most usual weather caprices which you can expect when hiking in Tatra National Park: